Azure/DevOps-Self-Hosted/docs/wiki/Creating images with the Azure Image Builder.md

 - `Install-LinuxPowerShell.sh`: 1.272 characters
 - Total size of compiled `sbx.image.bicep` template: 1.15 mb

+> **NOTE:** The file you're uploading should not contain emojis (🍔) as they may cause problems when loaded into the environment of the uploading deployment script.

 #### Special case: Resource **Image Template**

 The image template ultimately decides what happens during the image built.
 In this construct, it works in combination with the scripts provided in the `constructs/azureImageBuilder/scripts/uploads` folder.